 - (Optional) To configure display settings for remote desktops, either right-click a desktop icon or select a desktop icon and click the Settings (gear-shaped) icon next to the server name in the upper portion of the screen.

-If your administrator has allowed it, you can use the Connect Via list to choose among VMware Blast, PCoIP, and Microsoft RDP display protocols.
-VMware Blast (Blast Extreme) requires Horizon Agent 7.0 or later.
+If your administrator has allowed it, you can use the Connect Via list to choose between VMware Blast, PCoIP, and Microsoft RDP display protocols.
+VMware Blast (Blast Extreme) requires Horizon Client 4.0 or later and Horizon Agent 7.0 or later.

 Use the Display list to select a window size or to use multiple monitors.